Uniswap/governance-seatbelt/README.md

 1. Run `yarn start` to simulate and run checks on all Governor proposals.
 2. Alternatively, create a file called `<analysisName>.sim.ts` and run a specific simulation with `SIM_NAME=analysisName yarn start`.
 See the `*.sim.ts` files in the `sims` folder for examples.

+When running either of those two modes locally, reports will be saved into a `reports/` folder in the root of the repository.
+The specific path will be `./reports/${daoName}/${governorAddress}/${proposalId}.${extension}`.
+The `reports/` folder is gitignored, so when searching for reports in this directory your editor may hide the files by default.